top of page

 c.
 Eighty (80).

-The Bible with the Apocrypha has eighty (80) books.
+The King James Bible with the Apocrypha has a total of

 The Old Testament contains thirty-nine (39) books, the New Testament contains twenty-seven (27) books, and the Apocrypha contains fourteen (14) books.